ciernialab/MicrogliaMorphology/README.md

     scripts/plugins will be saved into a folder called “Fiji.app”.
     Create a new directory called “MicrogliaMorphology” under:
     Fiji.app > scripts > Plugins.
-2. Save the **MicrogliaMorphology_Program.ijm** and
-    **MicrogliaMorphology_BioVoxxel.ijm** files from this repo (can be found in macros-scripts folder) into the new MicrogliaMorphology directory.
+2. Save the following files from this repo (can be found in macros-scripts folder) into the new MicrogliaMorphology directory:

+-   **MicrogliaMorphology_BioVoxxel.ijm**
+-   **MicrogliaMorphology_Program.ijm**
+-   **MicrogliaMorphology_ColorByCluster.ijm**

-3. Restart ImageJ
+2. Restart ImageJ
-4. MicrogliaMorphology should now appear under Plugins (at bottom of drop-down) in your ImageJ toolbar, under which you can find both macros that you just installed.
-Either can be clicked on to begin their respective user prompts.
+3. MicrogliaMorphology should now appear under Plugins (at bottom of drop-down) in your ImageJ toolbar, under which you can find all three macros that you just installed.
+Any of them can be clicked on to begin their respective user prompts.
+They should be used in the order they are listed in above.

 ### Create the following subdirectories in a single directory for your project where you would like to save your images and analysis output, and include one representative test image (e.g., ‘Test-Iba1’):